23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Warner Bros VIP tours | Estudio de animation, Los angeles, Studio

-The Movie Studio Tour is the quintessential attraction on the itinerary for first-time visitors to Los Angeles, and a perfect stop from a drive along the Pacific Coast Highway.
+The movie studio tours are a quintessential attraction on the tourist trail for first-time visitors to Los Angeles and the perfect break from a drive along the Pacific Coast Highway.

-As well as Warner Bros., there are studio tours from Sony, Paramount and Universal.
+In addition to Warner Bros., there are studio tours for Sony, Paramount and Universal.

-In general, you'll see familiar exterior sets, studio lots of currently airing TV shows, costumes, soundstages, exhibits, and props.
+Typically you'll see familiar exterior sets, studio lot sets from currently airing TV shows, costumes, sound stages, exhibits and props.

-Warner Bros. has popular exhibits on DC, Batman, Friends, The Big Bang Theory and Harry Potter.
+Popular exhibits at Warner Bros include DC, Batman, Friends, The Big Bang Theory and Harry Potter.

 Duration: Warner Bros.
-Studio Tour totals 2-3 hours
+Studio Tour takes 2-3 hours in total

 Tip: Book early to avoid disappointment on the day.

-Suggested Places to Stay: Near Hollywood - Hotel Hollywood (cheap) Kimpton Everly (luxury)
+Recommended places to stay: Near Hollywood - Hotel Hollywood (cheap) Kimpton Everly (luxury)

 23. San Diego